 How is confidential information safeguarded?

-Yes, all audits conducted by the Office of the State Auditor and Inspector are public record and available to anyone interested.
-Most are published on our website.
-If you can't find one, you may contact us and we can, in most cases, locate it for you.
-Otherwise you can come in to our office for a copy.
-Audits concerning possible illegal activity that are part of a criminal investigation may not be made public until the investigation is complete.
+Reports of completed audits are public record and available to anyone interested.
+Most are published on the State Auditor’s website.
+If one cannot be found, anyone may contact the State Auditor.
+In some instances, audits concerning possible illegal activity that are part of a criminal investigation may not be made public immediately.

-May the auditee share the draft of an audit report?
+May the audited entity share the draft of the audit report?

-An auditee should not share a draft report because draft reports are obviously subject to change.
-The final report signed by the State Auditor and Inspector is the only official report and may be significantly different from a draft.
+An audited entity should not share a draft report because draft reports are subject to change.
+The final report is the only official report and may be different from a draft.

-The State Auditor and Inspector's office receives a complete financial related audit annually by an independent accounting firm.
-Every three years, the National State Auditor's Association conducts a comprehensive peer review which is an inspection of audit work papers to determine whether the State Auditor and Inspector’s system of quality control is suitably designed and complied with to provide reasonable assurance of conformity with applicable professional standards.
-Additionally, the Inspector General for Health and Human Services conducts a review of the audits conducted on federally funded programs in state government.
+The State Auditor receives a complete financial-related audit annually by an independent accounting firm.
+Every three years, the National State Auditors Association conducts a comprehensive peer review, which is an inspection of audit work papers to determine whether the State Auditor’s system of quality control is suitably designed and in compliance to provide reasonable assurance of conformity with applicable professional standards.
+Additionally, the Inspector General for Health & Human Services conducts a review of the audits conducted on federally funded programs in state government.

 How much is the filing fee to accompany outside audits filed with the Auditor's Office?